osv-io/blog/source/_posts/2014-12-02-docker-rocket.markdown

 The Docker technology has disrupted the cloud and datacenter field for the past year.
 The speed of penetration was amazing and unmatched in the industry.
 I can’t think of a similar case for such fast-paced adoption of the concept.
 Neither AWS, OpenStack, nor virtualization were adopted that fast.
 What made it that attractive for our community to adopt?

 Container technology was there for a lot of years.
-Even before containers, there has always been similar functionality, like Unix’s `chroot` and FreeBSD jails.
+Even before containers, there has always been similar functionality, like Unix’s `chroot`.
 However, Docker really changed the game with straightforward simplicity and usability.
 Docker contributed the following:

  1. A basic one-liner command line: `docker run`.
 It masked out all of the LXC complexities and even downloaded the image if needed.